-Holistic Studies – 20 hours: Students are introduced to the methods and benefits of several types of alternative medicines and holistic healthcare.
+Complementary and Integrative Healthcare – 20 hours: Students are introduced to the methods and benefits of several types of complementary medicines and holistic healthcare.
 Students also learn how the foods we choose to eat support or damage our health.

 Communication Skills – 10 hours: Lectures and exercises include diplomatic, thoughtful, and creative communication skills.
 Scope of practice is emphasized.

 Professional Ethics – 10 hours: This class clearly defines the professional ethics for the massage therapist as described by the AMTA and the NCBTMB.

 Introduction to Psychology of Touch – 10 hours: Students are introduced to psychological responses and conditions that a massage therapist may encounter with their clients.
 They learn appropriate responses, and when it is necessary to refer to a counselor or clinical therapist.